Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: EXPERIMENTS

-\textbf{Datasets.} To evaluate our proposed model, we utilize three widely-used public datasets: \textbf{Amazon-books}, which contains user purchase behaviors within the book category on Amazon; \textbf{Yelp}, which records customer ratings and reviews for restaurants on Yelp; and \textbf{Google-reviews}, which includes user reviews and business metadata from Google Maps.
-Detailed statistics, including the distribution of head and tail items, are provided in Appendix \ref{sec:settings}.
+To evaluate our proposed model, we utilize three widely-used public datasets: \textbf{Amazon-books}, which contains user purchase behaviors within the book category on Amazon; \textbf{Yelp}, which records customer ratings and reviews for restaurants on Yelp; and \textbf{Google-reviews}, which includes user reviews and business metadata from Google Maps.
 The high proportion of tail users (T80) highlights the prevalence of long-tail distributions, supporting the assumption of a power-law distribution in real-world data.
-More implementation details can be found in Appendix \ref{subsec:Implementation Details}.
+Detailed statistics, including the distribution of head and tail items, are provided in Table ~\ref{tab:datasets}.

+To further evaluate the scalability and practical utility of our proposed method in real-world deployment scenarios, we conduct additional experiments on two substantially larger datasets: \textbf{Amazon-Books (Large)} and \textbf{Amazon-CDs (Large)}.
+These datasets represent a significant increase in scale, containing up to ten times the number of users and interactions compared to the standard benchmarks utilized in previous work.
+Comprehensive statistical details and the corresponding experimental results are provided in Section \ref{subsec: larger dataset}.